cucumber/docs/content/implementations/ruby/fixtures.md

 ## Usage

-Once you've done one of the two load methods above (please, don't do both ;-) you can access your fixture data from the database using *Model.find*.
-Example to find the first User model you'd use User.find(:first).
+Once you've done one of the two load methods above (please, don't do both ;-) you can access your fixture data from the database using `Model.find`.

+For example, to find the first `User` model, you'd use `User.find(:first)`.

 ## Fixture helper methods

-If you want to also enable the fixture helper methods, such as *users(:admin)*, you need to add the following to your env.rb file (pretty much stolen straight from the Rails guts).
+If you want to also enable the fixture helper methods, such as *users(:admin)*, you need to add the following to your `env.rb` file (pretty much stolen straight from the Rails guts).
 This includes loading of the fixtures.
 For Rails 3.x:

 ```ruby
 module FixtureAccess